Your cookie preferences

 Why is my download speed so slow when I have fast internet?

 If you’re subscribed to fast broadband but are still struggling with slow internet speeds, there might be something you can do to fix it at home.
-Simple things like moving your router could have a big impact on the strength of your signal.
+Simple things like moving your router could greatly impact the strength of your signal.

 How do I fix a slow broadband speed?